Firing at Delhi's Tis Hazari court, no injuries reported | Law-Order

 - India

-Bullets were fired in the Tis Hazari court premises here on Wednesday, police said, adding that two groups of lawyers were allegedly involved in the firing incident.
+A firing incident was reported in the Tis Hazari court premises here on Wednesday, police said, adding that two groups of lawyers were allegedly involved in opening fire.

 No one was injured in the incident, they said.

-Deputy Commissioner of Police (North) Sagar Singh Kalsi said, ''A firing incident took place around 1.35 pm on Wednesday in Tis Hazari court.
+Deputy Commissioner of Police (North) Sagar Singh Kalsi said, ''A firing incident took place around 1.35 pm on Wednesday in the Tis Hazari court.
 When police reached the spot, it was learned that two different groups of lawyers, including office bearers, had allegedly shot in the air and no one was injured.''
-The situation is normal and legal action being initiated, police added.
+In the video of the incident being circulated on social media, a person can be seen firing in the air, while others are throwing stones and wooden planks.

+The two groups, mostly in white shirts, were carrying sticks and also hurled abuses at each other.
+In another video, bullet shells could be seen on the spot where shots were fired.
+The situation is now normal and legal action is being initiated.
+Joint Commissioner of Police (central range) Parmaditya also reached the spot, police said.

+Teams are investigating and police are trying to identify the people, but no one has been detained till now.
+It is not known whether the arms were licensed or not, they added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)